kathleenhosang/sno/README.md

 Openshift pull secret file (pull-secret) | It can be downloaded from [here] (https://access.redhat.com/management).
 You need a valid redhat account for downloading.
 MAS license file (license.dat) | Access IBM License Key Center to the Get Keys menu select IBM AppPoint Suites.
 Select IBM MAXIMO APPLICATION SUITE AppPOINT LIC. |
 Docker/Podman |
-Valid AWS Access Key ID |
+Valid AWS Access Key ID | This is the access key associated with the user ID you are using to install. |
 AWS Secret Access key | If you don't have it, ask your aws account admin to create one in IAM service |
 AWS Domain or subdomain | If you don't have one, ask your aws account admin to register one through AWS Route53 |